transitionnetwork/CDS/README.md

 # Transition Network Content Delivery System

 **CDS** is a web site and service which allows Transition Hubs, Initiatives, and the public to get information about the global Transition movement.
+It is used to provide this service: https://transitioninitiative.org/

 ## On site ##
 Users are able to login and view / add initiative data